Volunteer development workers and social insurance

-If you are living in Ireland and have spent time working in a developing country, you may qualify for credited social insurance contributions for the period you spent working abroad and any preparatory period beforehand.
-Under the Volunteer Development Worker (VDW) scheme these credited social insurance contributions are called VDW credits and have been in place since 6 April 1983.
+If you are living in Ireland and have spent time working in a developing country, you may qualify for credited social insurance contributions under the Volunteer Development Worker Scheme.

-Social insurance contributions entitle you to a range of benefits that are administered by the Department of Social Protection.
-VDW credits are normally fully reckonable, that is, they are treated as paid social insurance contributions.
-Therefore, on your return to this country, VDW credits can help you to qualify for certain social welfare benefits and pensions.
+These credited social insurance contributions are called VDW credits.
+VDW credits are normally fully reckonable, that is, they are treated the same as paid social insurance contributions.
+Therefore, when you come back to Ireland, VDW credits can help you qualify for social welfare benefits and pensions.

 Who is a volunteer development worker?

-Volunteer terms means that the salary or wage you receive for the work undertaken is consistent with local rates of pay in the developing country.
+- On volunteer terms (this means that the salary or wage you get is consistent with local rates of pay in the developing country)

-Members of religious orders whose work involves pastoral duties are not considered to be volunteer development workers for the purpose of this scheme.
+Members of religious orders whose work involves pastoral duties are not considered to be volunteer development workers under the scheme.

-In order to qualify for VDW credits, you must be a volunteer development worker as defined above.
-You must also satisfy the following conditions:
+To qualify for VDW credits, you must be a volunteer development worker.
+You must also:

-- You must have been resident in Ireland immediately prior to taking up the employment
+- Have been resident in Ireland immediately before taking up employment abroad

-- You must be employed under conditions of remuneration (pay in return for work) similar to the local conditions applying in the developing country
+- Be employed under conditions of pay that are similar to the local conditions in the developing country

 VDW credits can only be awarded for a maximum of 5 years.
-Different periods of work as a volunteer development worker (VDW) are aggregated for the purpose of calculating the 5 years.
-For example, if you were a VDW for 3 years previously, and wish to go abroad as a VDW for another 3 years, you will only qualify for VDW credits for 2 years of your second assignment.
+Different periods of work as a volunteer development worker (VDW) are added together to calculate the 5 years.
+For example, if you were a VDW for 3 years, and wish to go abroad as a VDW for another 3 years, you will only qualify for VDW credits for 2 years of your second assignment.

-Where the period of your assignment abroad exceeds 5 years, you will, where possible, be awarded VDW credits for the period that is most beneficial to you.
+If your assignment abroad is more than 5 years, you are, where possible, awarded VDW credits for the period that is most beneficial to you.

 Career breaks and social insurance contributions